 - Have the school or testing service send your scores directly to us separate from your Mensa application and evaluation fee.
 To protect your privacy, some testing services will only send test scores directly to you.
 In this case, have them send it to you and then mail it, unopened, with your Mensa application and evaluation fee.

 - Submit your original document with your Mensa application and evaluation fee.
 If you would like the original returned, please include a SASE with your scores (otherwise, the documents will be shredded).

 - Send a notarized copy of your evidence with your Mensa application and evaluation fee.

 You have two choices:

-- Send the original with a SASE so that we may return it to you; OR
+- Send the original with a SASE so that we may return it to you (otherwise, the documents will be shredded); OR

 - Send in a notarized copy.
 Please have the notary write a jurat stating, "This is a true and exact copy of the original presented before me on this date."

 American Mensa, Ltd.